-- 1) Twice by January 30, 2024 and again by September 30, 2024; or - 2) Once by September 30, 2024.
+- 1) Three times- by January 31, 2025, June 30, 2025, and by September 30, 2025; or - 2) Twice by January 31, 2025, and again on June 30, 2025; or - 3) Once by September 30, 2025, for work starting after July 1,2025.

-The reimbursement request must be supported with adequate proof that each intern was paid during the internship along with all applicable taxes.
-Proof of payment must include at least a year-to-date earnings report at the internship's conclusion.
-In order to help MassCEC process your invoice quickly, MassCEC strongly encourages you to submit the following documentation when seeking reimbursement:
+The reimbursement request must be supported with proof of payment and must include at least a yearto-date earnings report at the internship's conclusion.
+To help MassCEC process your invoice quickly, MassCEC strongly encourages you to submit the following documentation when seeking reimbursement:

-- Provide backup documentation of payment of wages to the intern and payment of any necessary taxes in the form of paycheck stubs and/or a payroll summary relating to an intern's worked hours over the approved session.
-MassCEC reserves the right to request additional documentation from Host Employer to ensure compliance. - Show all hours the intern(s) worked throughout the session.
+- Show all hours the intern(s) worked throughout the session.
 MassCEC will provide you with the necessary forms to help you provide this information.
-If MassCEC is unable to match hours with year to date earnings, a delay in payment will occur while we procure this additional information from you. - 1099 employees are not eligible for reimbursement under the Program.
+If MassCEC is unable to match hours with year-to-date earnings, a delay in payment will occur while we procure this additional information from you. - 1099 employees are not eligible for reimbursement under the Program.
 If an intern was paid as a 1099 employee, the employer must retroactively pay all taxes associated with being a W-2 employee.
-We must be able to verify proof of taxes paid on your backup documentation. - Please clearly outline how your backup documentation relates to your timesheet summary (include this in reimbursement forms) for a timely reimbursement. - The Reimbursement Certification package will be provided to the Host Employer in an email from MassCEC with their award letter.
-Completed Reimbursement Certification packages must be submitted to internships@masscec.com no later than September 30, 2024.
-MassCEC reserves the right to deny reimbursement funding for a Host Employer's session if a complete reimbursement package is not received by the session's reimbursement package submission deadline.
+We must be able to verify proof of taxes paid on your backup documentation. - The Reimbursement package will be provided to the Host Employer in an email from MassCEC with their award letter.
+Completed Reimbursement Certification packages must be submitted to internships@masscec.com no later than September 30, 2025.
+MassCEC reserves the right to deny reimbursement funding for a Host Employer's session if a complete reimbursement package is not received by the session's reimbursement package submission deadline. - MassCEC reserves the right to request additional documentation from Host Employer to ensure compliance.
+This will usually be backup documentation of payment of wages to the intern and payment of any necessary taxes in the form of paycheck stubs and/or a payroll summary relating to an intern's worked hours over the approved session.

-Please Note: MassCEC will mail a reimbursement check to the Host Employer within forty-five (45) business days of receipt of the Reimbursement Certification form and all completed supporting documentation.
-If the Host Employer's address changes, they must: 1) Send a notification letter of address change to internships@masscec.com; AND 2) Send an updated W-9 to finance@masscec.com.
+Please Note: MassCEC will pay the Host Employer within forty-five (45) business days of receipt of the Reimbursement Certification form and all completed supporting documentation.
+If the Host Employer's address or name changes, they must: 1) Send a notification letter of address change to internships@masscec.com; 2) Send an updated W-9 to AP@masscec.com and 3) requestt an updated Award letter.
 Failure to properly notify MassCEC in the aforementioned manner may result in a delay in payment of reimbursement or inability to provide a reimbursement payment.

-19. I'm a small organization and I don't have a payroll system.
+18. I'm a small organization and I don't have a payroll system.
 What should I do?